Realization of a Society Coexisting with Nature

 Since 2000, laws and regulations related to chemical substances have been

-the ELV Directive, the RoHS Directive, and the REACH Regulation.
-The ELV Directive
+as the ELV Directive, the RoHS Directive, and the REACH Regulation.

-As Kawasaki products are mainly molded articles, only a limited number need to be registered.
+As Kawasaki products are mainly molded articles, only a limited number need to be registered under these regulations.
 Registration and notification are, however, compulsory for all substances that are deliberately emitted and all substances that are carcinogenic or otherwise of high concern.
-In addition to registration and notification, regulations exist for the evaluation, authorization, restriction and communication of information regarding chemical substances, necessitating a system to identify information about the chemical substances in products throughout our entire supply chain.
+In addition to registration and notification, regulations exist for the evaluation, authorization, restriction, and communication of information regarding chemical substances, necessitating a system to gather and manage information about the chemical substances in products throughout our entire supply chain.

-Laws and regulations related to chemical substances have been strengthened not only in the EU but in many countries around the world.
-As requirements vary by country, for instance regarding substances and products covered, we believe that our response must be based on a firm understanding of the law.
+Laws and regulations related to chemical substances are being strengthened not only in the EU, but in many countries around the world.
+As requirements vary by country, for instance, regarding the substances and products covered, we believe that our response must be based on a firm understanding of the law.

-Kawasaki practices CSR procurement and responds to requests from customers to gather chemical substance information.
-In addition, the Motorcycle & Engine Company has created the Kawasaki Material Data System II*4 to collect data about chemical substances and respond to REACH and other applicable chemical substance regulations.
+Kawasaki has established CSR Procurement Guidelines and responds to requests from customers to gather chemical substance information.
+In addition, the Motorcycle & Engine Company has created the Kawasaki Material Data System II4 to collect data about chemical substances in order to respond to REACH and other applicable chemical substance regulations.